 As for the aspects of Miami Beach EDITION I did not love?
 To be clear, there was nothing at the hotel I did not like.
 There were just a few aspects that I did not love.
 In no way are these deal breakers.

 It’s not that the rooms are not nice.
 Standard rooms are sizeable and chic with coconut white and light wood colors that give them a stylish and elegant Miami look that is easy on the eye.
 My standard room at EDITION was plenty big and looked the part, however the minimalist design does not help from a functional standpoint.The bathrooms in particular are a bit lacking (especially compared to 1Hotel).
-A perfect example would be the sink which essentially has no cavity to it so with barely any downward curvature the water in the sink lingers after you have brushed your teeth or washed your face.
-This is by no means a dealbreaker but something many guests will pick up on and wonder if this type of sink design really makes sense.
+A perfect example would be the sink which essentially has no cavity to it so with barely any downward curvature the water lingers after you have brushed your teeth or washed your face.
+This is by no means a dealbreaker but something many guests will pick up on and wonder why such a sink—though cool looking—even exists.

 Pools & Benches

 Like with the rooms, the pools at EDITION are perfectly fine…I just didn’t LOVE them.
-The smaller pool (shown below) is actually the main pool or feels like more like the main pool while the larger “Tropicale” pool has fewer benches, seemed to get less sun and was more popular with familes given the extra space and proximity to the outdoor bar (a Bahama for mom and dad and Organic Chicken Strips for the kids…ahmem).
+The smaller pool (shown below) is actually the main pool or feels like it while the larger “Tropicale” pool, with fewer benches, seemed to get less sun and was more popular with families given the extra space and proximity to the outdoor bar (a Bahama for mom and dad and Organic Chicken Strips for the kids…ahmem).
+Nothing to really pick on here but I would not say it’s their selling point.

 My main gripe is more with the positioning and comfort of the benches than the pools themselves.
 Half the benches have morning sun and half have afternoon sun so you kind of have to choose when you want sun.
-And yes, I understand this is a problem for many Miami hotels given that the sun sets in the west (directly behind the ocean-side pools), but it seemed more pronounced at EDITION vs 1Hotel.
-Of course, many people today will actually appreciate this as younger generations are much more careful about sun exposure, especailly in a tropical or sub-tropical location where the sun is very strong.
+While this may be a problem for many Miami hotels (the sun sets in the west) it seemed more pronounced at EDITION vs 1Hotel.
+Of course, many people today will actually appreciate this as younger generations are much more careful about sun exposure, perticularly in places where the sun is so strong.

-Additionally, the benches are very low to the ground and very stiff.
-Once again, the minimalist design Shrager is famous for can sometimes look more comfortable than it actually is.
+Lastly, the benches are very low to the ground and very stiff.
+The minimalist design Shrager is famous for can sometimes look more comfortable than it actually is.
 Think futon not featherbed.

 The Final Verdict…

-The beauty of Ian Shrager’s hotels is that their minimalist design provides style and panache at a reasonable price.
-While The Miami Beach EDITION is certainly not cheap—for a five-star hotel on Miami Beach, with everything it has to offer at one property, it is still a good value.
-It has everything that sun deprived vacioners could want, including two very nice, ocean facing pools with beach access that is as easy as it gets in Miami Beach.
-The most unexpected treat however was the MATADOR Bar which does, as Sharager likes to say, “transport you back in time to an era where class and glamour reigned supreme.”
-Order The Pineapple, served in a custom-made copper pineapple and made with the vodka, sherry, house-made bitters and a pineapple-rosemary syrup over crushed ice, or opt for a simple Martini while you enjoy the surroundings.
+The beauty of Ian Shrager’s hotels is that their modern, minimalist design provides style and panache at a reasonable price.
+While The Miami Beach EDITION is certainly not cheap, it is a relative value for a five-star hotel on Maimi Beach.
+It has everything that sun deprived vacationers could want, including two nice, ocean facing pools—each with beach access that is as easy as it gets in Miami Beach.
+The most unexpected treat however was the MATADOR Bar which does, as Shrager likes to say, “transport you back in time to an era where class and glamour reigned supreme.”
+Order The Pineapple, served in a custom-made copper pineapple or opt for a simple Martini while you enjoy the surroundings.
 Either way you won’t be dispappointed.